MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Abstract

 We present \muzzle, an automated agentic framework for evaluating the security of web agents against indirect prompt injection attacks. \muzzle utilizes the agent's trajectories to automatically identify high-salience injection surfaces, and adaptively generate context-aware malicious instructions that target violations of confidentiality, integrity, and availability.
 Unlike prior approaches, \muzzle adapts its attack strategy based on the agent’s observed execution trajectory and iteratively refines attacks using feedback from failed executions.

 We evaluate \muzzle across diverse web applications, user tasks, and agent configurations, demonstrating its ability to automatically and adaptively assess the security of web agents with minimal human intervention.
-Our results show that \muzzle effectively discovers \numattacks new attacks on 4 web applications with 10 adversarial objectives that violate confidentiality, availability, or privacy properties. \muzzle also identifies novel attack strategies, including \numcrossappattacks cross-application prompt injection attacks and an agent-tailored phishing scenario.
+Our results show that \muzzle effectively discovers \numattacks new attacks on 4 web applications with 10 adversarial objectives that violate confidentiality, availability, or privacy properties across different LLMs and agent scaffolds. \muzzle also identifies novel attack strategies, including \numcrossappattacks cross-application prompt injection attacks and an agent-tailored phishing scenario.